-In 2002, I started skijoring with McCoy.
-He and my dog at the time Shasta, pulled me in their collars of all things!
+In 2002, I started skijoring with my Australian Shepherd McCoy.
+He and my mixed breed rescue dog at the time Shasta, pulled me in their collars of all things!
 I didn’t know what I was doing, but I knew I was having fun.

-Soon I realized that I was serious about this so I made my own equipment, which included harnesses, lines, and boots.
+Soon I realized that I was serious about this and had to get proper equipment for my dogs, so I made my own equipment, which included X-back harnesses, lines, and dog boots.

 It is essential to know how to repair your own equipment so making it was just the next step.
 It can be done easily and safely.

 I also had to stop falling while skiing, so I switched to a kicksled.

 I purchased a Finnish made Elsa kick sled.
 This eliminated the crashes ( and bruised and broken tailbones!) and increased the fun.